jdbctemplatemapper/jdbctemplatemapper/README.md

 An example of querying the following relationship: Order hasOne Customer, Order hasMany OrderLine, OrderLine hasOne Product

 ```
- // The second argument to getSelectMapper() below is the table alias in the query.
+ // The second argument to getSelectMapper() below is the table alias in the query and should match what is exactly used in query
  // For the query below the 'orders' table alias is 'o', 'customer' table alias is 'c', 'order_line' table alias
  // is 'ol' and the product table alias is 'p'
  // SelectMapper.getColumnsSql() aliases all columns with the prefix; table alias + "_" so that there are no conflicts in sql